AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Mobile ISAC System Model

 \subsubsection{\ac{cir} estimate model}

 In \ac{sc} systems, e.g., IEEE~802.11ay, the RX estimates the \ac{cir} directly using cross-correlation of the received signal with a known pilot sequence such as complementary Golay sequences which exhibit perfect autocorrelation property with no frequency shift.
 In \ac{ofdm} systems, e.g., 5G-NR, an estimate of the \ac{cfr} is computed at the receiver by exploiting a known preamble.
 The \ac{cir} can then be obtained via \ac{idft} of the estimated \ac{cfr}.
+We denote by $G$ the \ac{snr} gain given by coherent processing of several pilot symbols during channel estimation.
+This is equal to the length of the pilot sequence if standard matched filtering or frequency-domain symbol division are used, otherwise it can be estimated empirically. $G$ will be used in the model of the noise distribution on the resulting \ac{cir} in \secref{sec:phase-meas}.
+In this paper, we do not use the random data part of the communication packets to estimate the channel.
+Nevertheless, \ourname{} could be applied to the data symbols without modification, after demodulating and decoding them.

 As a consequence of the finite bandwidth of the \ac{isac} system, two or more scatterers may be closer than the delay resolution, given by $\Delta_{\tau} = 1/B$ where $B$ is the TX signal bandwidth.
 Hence, we consider a multipath channel including $M(t)\leq Q$ resolvable components, indexed by $m=1, \dots, M(t)$.
 The estimated \ac{cir} is discretized in the delay domain with granularity $\Delta_{\tau}$ and the discrete delay grid is given by $l\Delta_{\tau}, l=0, \dots, L-1$, where $L$ is the grid span.